The Shortest-Path distance on graphons: Graphons

 \subsection{Graphon operators}

 Graphons can be naturally viewed as kernels of integral operators on spaces of measurable functions $[0,1] \rightarrow \R$.
 Let us in particular consider the space $L^2 [0,1]$ of square integrable functions and some graphon $W \in \WW$.
-We define the \textit{adjacency operator} $\calW = \adj (W)$ as the linear operator defined by
+The \textit{adjacency operator} $\calW = \adj (W)$ is the linear operator defined by

 for $f \in L^2 [0,1]$ and $x \in [0,1]$.
 Integer powers of the adjacency operator are also integral operators, with the integral kernel of $\calW^m$ being given by the \textit{composition power}